 The administrative organization of the institution is such that powers and responsibilities are clearly assigned to designated bodies and individuals.
-The organization is designed to facilitate tasks related to every aspects of the institution's goals and every segment of its constituencies.
 Management techniques and technologies are used, to the extent possible, for efficient running of every administrative and academic task.
 The administrative and academic units of the institution make optimal and innovative use of available facilities.
 Academic and administrative planning in the institution more hand in hand.
 The institution has effective mechanism to monitor the functioning and progress of it academic and administrative units.
-All affected constituencies of the institution have access to relevant information pertaining to their professional functions and welfare.